IBM/dbb/Templates/GitlabCIPipeline-for-distributed-runner/README.md

 RSEAPI_USER | Username for Zowe RSEAPI server authentication.
 This username is used when issue shell script command through Zowe.
 RSEAPI_PASSWORD | Password for Zowe RSEAPI server authentication.
 This password is used when issue shell script command through Zowe.
 PIPELINE_WORKSPACE | Root directory on z/OS Unix System services to perform builds.
 E.g. /u/gitlab/workspace
-WAZI_DEPLOY_CONFIGDIR | Path to a directory on USS containing Wazi Deploy configuration files.
-The configuration files can be populated with the [Wazi Deploy samples](https://github.com/jbyibm/cics-genapp/tree/main/wazideploy-samples).

 The following variables need to be updated within the pipeline definition file: `.gitlab-ci.yaml`.

 Variable | Description
 --- | ---
-application | Specify the name of your application which will be used to invoke the [Common Backend scripts](../Common-Backend-Scripts/). wdEnvironmentFileIntegration | Path to a Wazi Deploy configuration file for integration environment. wdEnvironmentFileAcceptance | Path to a Wazi Deploy configuration file for acceptance environment. wdEnvironmentFileProduction | Path to a Wazi Deploy configuration file for production environment. baselineReferenceFile | Path to baselineReference.config file of your application.
+application | Specify the name of your application which will be used to invoke the [Common Backend scripts](../Common-Backend-Scripts/). wdEnvironmentFileIntegration | A Wazi Deploy configuration file for integration environment. wdEnvironmentFileAcceptance | A Wazi Deploy configuration file for acceptance environment. wdEnvironmentFileProduction | A Wazi Deploy configuration file for production environment.

 ## Pipeline usage